An Unsupervised Machine Learning to Optimize Hybrid Quantum Noise Clusters for Gaussian Quantum Channel: INTRODUCTION

-ML methods could have a crucial impact on improving the estimation and optimization of quantum channel parameters, error correction, resource allocation, and quantum information transmission.
+\ac{ML} methods could have a crucial impact on improving the estimation and optimization of quantum channel parameters \cite{mafu2024MLQCOM}, error correction \cite{liao2023ML_QErrorCorrection}, resource allocation \cite{duong2022ML_Q_ResourceAllocations}, and quantum information transmission.
 Progress has been notable in quantum communication technology for free-space satellites \cite{vallone2015experimental}.
-However, challenges related to quantum repeaters for long-distance quantum communications still need to be addressed to establish a global quantum network \cite{pirandola2017fundamental,briegel1998quantum}.
-Free-space quantum communication channels have encountered difficulties such as loss in the quantum channel, security issues, and limited data rates \cite{briegel1998quantum}.
-Conventional ML techniques offer a valuable approach to characterizing the features of free-space quantum channels \cite{vallone2015experimental}.
-In a recent study \cite{ismail2019freespace}, supervised ML was employed to forecast the atmospheric strength of a free-space quantum channel.
+However, challenges related to quantum repeaters for long-distance quantum communications still need to be addressed to establish a global quantum network \cite{wallnofer2020ML_Q_repeaters},\cite{simon2017global_quantum_network}.
+Free-space quantum communication channels have encountered difficulties such as loss in the quantum channel, security issues, and limited data rates \cite{liao2018satellite_quantum_network}.
+Conventional \ac{ML} techniques offer a valuable approach to characterizing the features of free-space quantum channels \cite{djordjevic2020global_Q_networks}.
+In a recent study \cite{ismail2019freespace}, supervised \ac{ML} was employed to forecast the atmospheric strength of a free-space quantum channel. \ac{ML} techniques play a crucial role in addressing quantum noise in communication systems.
+Clustering methods like \ac{GMM}\cite{chatzis2012_GMM}, which represent noise as a mixture of Gaussian components, offer flexible and accurate noise modeling.
+The \ac{EM} algorithm \cite{mclachlan2007EMalgo} calculating the \ac{MAP} \cite{murphy2012machine}, used with \ac{GMM}, refines the model parameters iteratively to optimize noise clustering, thereby improving quantum channel capacity and noise management.
+This approach helps manage the probabilistic nature of quantum noise, enhances error correction, and boosts the precision of quantum communication protocols \cite{djordjevic2012quantum}.
+The \ac{EM} algorithm is particularly useful for modeling hybrid quantum noise in practical channels, including satellite-based \ac{QKD} systems \cite{Mouli2024Asymp_QKD_SatComm, Mouli2024Finite_size_QKD_QComm}.
+It efficiently processes high-dimensional quantum data and optimizes parameters like means, variances, and weights in noise clusters, balancing model complexity with computational feasibility.
+This makes \ac{EM} clustering essential for real-time quantum noise modeling and enhances the performance and reliability of quantum communication systems.